NOC-MDP/MammaMia/README.md

 will fly through, this comprises a suitable model or set of models.
 When creating the virtual glider the user can define a sensor suite which can comprise of different instrumentation, e,g, CTD or ADCP.
 All together these components are defined in a mission, that when executed will return a "reality" that contains the interpolated values that the virtual glider observes during its mission.
-Currently a trajectory from a real glider is used in place of a generated one.
+A trajectory is generated using a glider simulator that simulates a slocum glider.

 ![example_trajectory](img/example_trajectory.png)
-*Example trajectory of a glider, the colour denotes time (the darker the colour the older the track is)*
+*Example trajectory of a glider, the colour denotes time (the darker the colour the older the section of the trajectory is)*

 When processed through Mamma mia, this trajectory results in a reality, containing interpolated data from an model.
 The screenshot below shows what this would look like.
 The temperature the glider experiences over the trajectory is